Who is a follower of Messiah?

 So how can we learn to be respectful of others, just as our heavenly Father is respectful of us?

-There are many ways to show respect of others, but here are nine tips that I have learned, often learned through hindsight, and the hard way!
+There are many ways to show respect of others, but here are nine tips that I have learned for showing respect for authorities:

-- Do not be hasty to speak in the presence of our authority.
+- Do not be hasty to speak in the presence of your authority.
 (Ecclesiastics 5:2)

-- Let our authority initiate the direction of the conversation.
+- Let your authority initiate the direction of the conversation.

-- Be patient to listen carefully to our authority.
+- Be patient to listen carefully to your authority.

-- If sitting is required, give the place of honour to our authority
+- If sitting is required, give the place of honour to your authority

-- Have a willingness to speak less, and to hear more, and to receive advice from our authority.
+- Have a willingness to speak less, and to hear more, and to receive advice from your authority.

 - Let any disagreements be spoken with calmness and humility.